samrat19/share_pdf/README.md

 # share_pdf

-A new Flutter package to share pdf across the media
+A new Flutter package where you can give a pdf url from API, web and you can share a pdf file in any media, not just an url, it will be shared as an pdf file

 ## Android